Captive Insurance Update | 2017 Issue No. 1

 - the premium tax credit available to newly formed captives has been reduced from $7,500 to $5,000, but is now available for each of a captive’s first two years, resulting in an overall savings to the captive.

-Additionally, the provisions governing the types of captives that can be formed in Vermont have been expanded to include Agency Captives — captives that are owned by existing insurance agencies or brokerages that only insure the risks of policies placed through such agencies or brokerages.
+Additionally, the provisions governing the types of captives that can be formed in Vermont will be expanded to include Agency Captives — captives that are owned by existing insurance agencies or brokerages that only insure the risks of policies placed through such agencies or brokerages.

 Governor Scott also signed a bill allowing captives to participate in Vermont’s affordable housing tax credit program.
 Essentially, a captive is now permitted to invest in affordable housing projects in Vermont, use the resulting tax credits to offset a portion of its premium taxes, and potentially receive a return on its initial investment.